-Other low carb pumpkin recipes to try
+Other keto pumpkin recipes to try.

-(Please note this post has been updated from the original 3 years ago).
+(Please note this post has been updated from the original 6 years ago).
 Since then I have made quite a few pumpkin recipes on this blog.
 But for starters check out this 9 low carb pumpkin recipes post to see some of my favorites.

 What size jar should I use?

-So I used 4 of these 8 oz jars pictured below but to be honest they were too big.
-This low carb dessert is very rich and I think it would be better if you made it into 8 small jars.
+The last time I made this recipe I used 4 of these 8 oz jars pictured below but to be honest they were too big.
+This keto dessert is very rich and I think it would be better if you made it into 8 smaller desserts.

 The nutritional information for 1 serving based on 8 servings is:

-355 cals / 34.8g fat / 7.8g carbs / 2.9g fiber / 5.3g protein Net Carbs = 4.9g
+355 caloriess / 34.8g fat / 7.8g carbs / 2.9g fiber / 5.3g protein = 4.9g net carbs